EmmanuelJCA/ocs-webapi/docs/development.md

 pass: postgres
 ```

-create database `nest_template` and your application fully is ready to use.
+create database `ocs` and your application fully is ready to use.